zkytony/3D-MOS/README.md

 Which trial [1-3657] ?
 3652
 ```
 Then the trial 3652 will replay and you will see a visualization of the environment.
+Replay a different trial by entering the corresponding index.

 ### Hardware Spec
 When conducting the experiments, we equally divided the trials to be completed